 - I have a distinctive laugh that people seem to enjoy.
 Which is cool, because I love to laugh!
 My sister and I have the exact same laugh, and when we get together the energy escalates through the roof.
 My Grandma had the same laugh.
 I once had a prospect who said she wouldn’t work with me because she said my laugh was phony.
 Good riddance!
 Who needs to work with someone who judges you in that way?

-- My family is loving, warm, supportive and totally insane.
+- My family is loving, warm, supportive, and totally insane.
 I couldn’t live without them.

 - My spirituality is simple: I believe we all are here for a reason, we all have gifts to give, and it’s our responsibility as humans (and souls) to give these gifts to the world.

 - I get angry at people who are being mean to others.
 Or are lying to others.

 - I love to share what I know, and when I learn something new, I love to tell others about it.
 This is sometimes annoying to my family who really don’t care about business plans or internet marketing.
-Spoil sports.
+Spoilsports.

 What about you?
 Who are you and what’s unique about you?
 What are you going to share with your customers?